Who knew there were so many glow-in-the-dark materials out there?!!

 Disclosure: This post contains affiliate links for your convenience.
 Read my full disclosure policy here for more details.
 As an Amazon Affiliate I earn from qualifying purchases.

 I used one of the pumpkin faces in this Halloween pack and then modified it to better fit the pumpkin’s shape.
 You can cut the design out with scissors or with an electronic cutter like the Cricut or a Silhouette CAMEO.
+Be sure to compare their prices here for the Cricut and here for the CAMEO also.
 The adhesive vinyl works great on real pumpkins, too!
 I keep it on a shaded front porch and even there, it gets enough sunlight to glow all night.
 They’ve really improved these products since I was a kid!

 For more fun, check out these ideas

 Here’s a craft my grandson made.
 He picked out the design, weeded the vinyl, and applied it all by himself.
 I think he did a great job.
 We had a fantastic time crafting together!

 Use Glow-in-the-Dark Heat Transfer Vinyl (HTV) for apparel, treat bags, banners.
 Get some here.